8 Steps to a brighter future for passenger information

 By gaining a comprehensive understanding of who your passengers are and their information requirements, we are more able to tailor our information solutions and services to the needs of passengers effectively.
 So this means passengers are able to access the information that works for them!

 When passengers have this choice, they are more likely to utilise your systems and services, and may also be more willing to sign up to your services – providing you with valuable passenger data.

 3. Consider the mobile!

-There has been a clear and inexorable rise of ‘mobile’ over ‘desktop’ browsers in recent years – as we note in this detailed article.
+There has been a clear and inexorable rise of ‘mobile’ over ‘desktop’ browsers in recent years.
 Because of this trend, it is perhaps clearer than ever before that, when it comes to passenger information, the emphasis will increasingly be on developing, using and delivering more intuitive user interfaces, built on Responsive Web design principles, so that users of any device have the same experience.

 With predicted smartphone penetration reaching over 90% by 2017, it is absolutely critical that you take this trend into account when building your passenger information solutions and services of the future.
 Long gone are the days where we could simply add ever more functionality to traditional desktop sites: the future is the mobile.

 Because of this, we feel it is important to understand the competing benefits and drawbacks of both responsive mobile websites and smartphone apps.
 It is likely both will form crucial parts of any future passenger information industry – but deciding which is right for your organisation and your budget is a crucial step in delivering a passenger information solution that works for you.